 Experimental Storytelling

-Bollywood has also seen a surge in experimental storytelling, where songs are used in innovative ways to subvert traditional narratives and engage the audience in fresh and unexpected manners.
+Bollywood has also seen a surge in experimental storytelling, where songs are used in innovative ways to subvert traditional narratives and engage the audience in fresh and unexpected ways.

 The Impact of Bollywood Songs